 The enforcement of alcohol laws is very important.
-Unfortunately, alcohol law enforcement can be inconsistent, distressing, or even illegal.
-Here are a few examples.
+Yet alcohol law enforcement can be inconsistent, distressing, or even illegal.

 II.
 Senior Citizens Raided

 III.
 Ban Drinking

 VI.
 Parental Rights Challenged

 VII.
 Perils of Drinking in US

 IX.
 Dirty Bastard in Alabama

 XI.
 Art Gallery Wine Raids

 XII.
 More Art Gallery Raids

 XIV.
 Illegal Arrests